ai-cfia/github-workflows/github-workflows-documentation.md

 #### Example of Calling a Workflow

-To use these workflows in your project, you can call them using `workflow_run` or `workflow_call` (depending on your GitHub Actions version).
+To use these workflows in your project, you can call them using `workflow_dispatch`.
 Here’s a basic example of how to call a workflow:

 ```yaml
 name: My Workflow